 Recent wide-spread reports and data reveals COVID-19 overwhelmingly and disproportionately impacts racially and ethnically diverse communities.
 This current crisis confirms and magnifies pre-existing social determinants of health, bringing into focus the cumulative impacts of systemic inequities, and lingering policies of racism.

-As the impacts of this outbreak are still unfolding, the Racial Equity and Inclusion Fund will provide grants to community-based organizations (CBOs) to provide emergency support and financial assistance to disproportionately impacted communities, which also focus on lasting impact to alter systemic bias.
+As the impacts of this outbreak are still unfolding, the Multicultural Subcommittee launched the Racial Equity and Inclusion Fund.
+This fund provided grants to community-based organizations (CBOs) to provide emergency support and financial assistance to disproportionately impacted communities, which also focused on lasting impact to alter systemic bias.

 The broader economic crisis surrounding the COVID-19 pandemic has left individuals and families without resources for food, housing, utilities, and other essentials.
 Many vulnerable workers and families in our community are being left out of federal stimulus support.
 For example, the CARES Act excludes both undocumented residents and mixed-status households in which at least one member is undocumented.

-Through grantmaking, the Multicultural Subcommittee and its partners aim to increase the ability for organizations working on behalf of marginalized and systematically-isolated communities to sustain a more equitable future for themselves and their communities.
+Through grantmaking, the Multicultural Subcommittee and its partners increased the ability for organizations working on behalf of marginalized and systematically-isolated communities to sustain a more equitable future for themselves and their communities.